aiblocks/aiblocks-core/docs/software/admin.md

 ### Benefits of running a node

-You get to run your own Horizon instance:
+You get to run your own Millennium instance:

   * Allows for customizations (triggers, etc) of the business logic or APIs
   * Full control of which data to retain (historical or online)
   * A trusted entry point to the network
     * Trusted end to end (can implement additional counter measures to secure services)
-    * Open Horizon increases customer trust by allowing to query at the source (ie: larger token issuers have an official endpoint that can be queried)
+    * Open Millennium increases customer trust by allowing to query at the source (ie: larger token issuers have an official endpoint that can be queried)
   * Control of SLA

-note: in this document we use "Horizon" as the example implementation of a first tier service built on top of stellar-core, but any other system would get the same benefits.
+note: in this document we use "Millennium" as the example implementation of a first tier service built on top of aiblocks-core, but any other system would get the same benefits.

 ### Level of participation to the network